-Data Transmission Service (DTS) allows you to migrate data from a self-managed MySQL database or an ApsaraDB RDS for MySQL instance to an ApsaraDB for ClickHouse cluster.
-This helps you analyze business data in a centralized manner.
-This topic use an ApsaraDB RDS for MySQL instance as an example to describe the data migration details.
+You can use Data Transmission Service (DTS) to migrate data from a MySQL database, such as a self-managed MySQL database or an ApsaraDB RDS for MySQL instance, to an ApsaraDB for ClickHouse cluster.
+This lets you easily transfer data for centralized analysis.
+This topic uses an ApsaraDB RDS for MySQL instance as an example to demonstrate how to configure a data migration from ApsaraDB RDS for MySQL to an ApsaraDB for ClickHouse cluster.

 Prerequisites

-An ApsaraDB for ClickHouse cluster that runs ClickHouse V20.8 or later is created as the destination cluster.
-For more information, see Create an ApsaraDB for ClickHouse cluster.
+A destination ApsaraDB for ClickHouse cluster that runs version 20.8 or later is created.
+For more information, see Create a cluster.

-The available storage space of the destination ApsaraDB for ClickHouse cluster is larger than the total size of data in the source ApsaraDB RDS for MySQL instance.
+The storage space of the destination ApsaraDB for ClickHouse cluster must be larger than the storage space used by the source ApsaraDB RDS for MySQL instance.

 Usage notes